 The Grammar School at Leeds origins date back to 1552 when one of the original schools, Leeds Grammar School was founded through a bequest of local industrialist, William Sheafield, to teach and instruct freely …all such younge schollars, youthes and children as shall come and resort to him.

 Originally housed in a small building on Vicar Lane, Leeds the school began to expand into purpose built facilities and in 1691, Godfrey Lawson founded the very first library in Leeds, located at the school.
 Further expansion followed and in 1859 the school relocated to Woodhouse Moor.

-Shortly afterwards in 1876 Leeds Girls’ High School was founded to provide quality education to provide poor girls with an education; and in 1898 about the same time as Leeds Grammar School expanded its provision to educate junior boys, Leeds Girls’ High School became part of the Grammar School Foundation.
+Shortly afterwards in 1876 Leeds Girls’ High School was founded to provide poor girls with a quality education; and in 1898 about the same time as Leeds Grammar School expanded its provision to educate junior boys, Leeds Girls’ High School became part of the Grammar School Foundation.

 In 1906 Leeds Girls’ High School moved to a new site in Headingley, and in 1925 it too expanded its provision to cater for younger pupils with the opening of Ford House, followed by Rose Court.

 In 1997, with ever-increasing land and logistical pressures Leeds Grammar School relocated from Moorland Road to the current site in Alwoodley.
 For the first time in its history the school enjoyed fully purpose built facilities on a campus of nearly 140 acres.